Find Trade Colleges

 17% Freshmen Loans

-Roughly 17% of students at CWC take out loans to pay for college.
+Approximately 17% of the students who attend this school take out loans.
 The average amount of student loans is $4,153 a year.
-The school reports a student loan default rate of 1.9% which is much lower than the average rate of 10.8%!
+The student loan default rate of 1.9% means most graduates are not struggling to pay off their loans.

 #8